 Lessons for the ActivityBot robot

-Most of the lessons that will appear below in the future can be completed only when you have an ActivityBot robot.
+Most of the lessons below can be completed only when you have an ActivityBot robot.
 However, you can go ahead and read the first lesson, which is an introduction to microcontrollers, including the one for ActivityBot.

 Lesson One - What's a Multicore Microcontroller - Getting Started - you don't need the robot to read this lesson.

 Installing the software for ActivityBot - you will need to install the SimpleIDE software on your computer before you can write and test code for the robot.
-If you have a laptop that you are going to use at GEAR meetings to work with a robot, then you will need to install the software before the first meeting in January of 2016.
+If you have a laptop that you are going to use at GEAR meetings to work with a robot, then you will need to install the software before the meeting in March of 2021 (alternatively, you can ask Mr. Kay for the software at a meeting, he has it on memory sticks).
 You can go ahead and install the software now, but just skip the part in the instructions where you are asked to connect the robot to the computer to run a test.
 SimpleIDE is available for Windows and Apple computers and also computers running Linux.

 get the software here - on this page you can select your computer type (Windows, Apple, etc.)